mittechteam/wican-fw/README.md

 # WiCAN-OBD
 ![image](https://user-images.githubusercontent.com/94690098/231444160-08842087-55ad-4165-8291-b379da63aeeb.png)

 WiCAN-OBD will be of great interest to car enthusiasts and tinkers who want to modernize or customize the head-unit displays in their cars using RealDash.
-Check out some examples of the available graphic interfaces, which are supported by a robust collection of Manuals & Tutorials to get you started with RealDash.

 Another great feature of WiCAN-OBD is its MQTT battery alerts.
 It can monitor your battery voltage and send an alert if that voltage drops under a set threshold.
-This feature is especially important for users who own multiple cars they do not use regularly.

 # WiCAN-USB
 ![image](https://user-images.githubusercontent.com/94690098/231443956-fbf2de46-ef19-4ba5-83b1-6058ab123f56.png)